camspiers/silverstripe-haml/README.md

 ##Getting started

-To get started, create a folder called `haml` in your current theme.
+To get started, create a folder called `haml` in your current theme (SS haml compiles from your current theme by default).

 	themes/mytheme/haml